jwuerch/Day21-Group-Project/README.md

 ## About The Author

-The author is Jason Wuerch.
+The author is Jason Wu.
 He is currently located in Portland, Oregon as an up-and-coming programmer.

 ## Pizza